 Basics of the Fat Shredder Phase

-During the Fat Shredder phase of P90X, you'll get 50 percent of your calories from protein, 30 percent from carbohydrate, and 20 percent from fat.
-If you are consuming 1,800 calories per day, this amounts to 225 grams of protein, 135 grams of carbohydrates and 40 grams of fat.
+During the Fat Shredder phase of P90X, you'll get 50 percent of your calories from protein, 30 percent from carbohydrate and 20 percent from fat.
 The program does not require counting calories, but you're encouraged to calculate which of three calorie levels -- 1,800, 2,400 or 3,000 calories -- you fall into based on your body weight and activity level.
 This calorie level determines how many servings of each food group you can consume daily.

 To keep the focus on healthy foods, the program instructs you to eliminate all processed foods, such as cookies, candies, freezer meals, potato chips and soda.
 Other guidelines of the plan include eating small meals every few hours, drinking plenty of water and journaling everything you eat.